 Officials are required to undergo a reaccreditation process every four years.
 Gaining a new accreditation will also extend your reaccreditation date by four years.

-When your reaccreditation is approaching, you will receive an email from your ATSCC as a reminder.
+When your reaccreditation is approaching, you may receive an email from your ATSCC as a reminder.